inwtx/Secure-cell-phone-browsing/README.md

 <br>
 <b>G. To connect to your server, simply tap on the server name in ConnectBot (as seen in C. above).</b><br>
 <b>You will probably taken to a page that request your Password.</b><br>
-<b>Use Firefox to test that your connection is actually going to your server by going to an IP test site:<br>
+<b>Use Firefox to test that your connection is actually going to your server by using an IP test site:<br>
 https://whatismyipaddress.com/<br>
 https://ipleak.net/<br><br>
-If you are shown any IP address other than the IP address you used in your Host set up, you are not going through your Host.<br>
+If you are shown any IP address other than the IP address you used in your Host set up, you are not going through your Host.
 Recheck your set up parameters and try again.<br>